 Skills at Work

-We are actively involved with the Skills at Work Programme, an initiative run by Business in the Community Ireland (BITCI) that encourages businesses to link with a local designated secondary school.
+We are actively involved with Skills at Work, an initiative run by Business in the Community Ireland that encourages businesses to link with a local designated secondary school.
 We are currently partnered with two schools close to our main operational bases: Nagle Community College in Mahon, Cork and Beneavin College in Finglas, Dublin.
 Skills at Work provides students with an insight into the world of work and promotes the importance of education by encouraging them to remain in school.
 The programme includes a site visit to our offices, as well as career talks by our employees.
 It also features workshops on CV writing and interview techniques, along with project support for the students from subject matter specialists at Gas Networks Ireland.

 Junior Achievement Ireland